Synthetic Data Examples – Realistic – using AI (SYNDERAI), pronounced /ˈsɪn.də.raɪ/

 © HL7 Europe | Main Contributor: Dr. Kai U. Heitmann | Privacy Policy • LGPL-3.0 license

 HL7 Europe started this effort with a focus on Synthetic Example Data with a “real” medical background – as if from or for “real” care – but “invented” matching patient demographics.
-This is done using several sources of generated data, amalgamating it with additional localized data.
-For that purpose, the (invented) geo location of the synthetic patients and the a "close-by" primary care provider or hospital, see figure 1) as well as statistical methods that are also used for clinical trials (stratification [1] of subjects) were used.
+This is done using several sources of generated data, amalgamating it with additional localized data (for geo location of the synthetic patients and providers, see figure 1) and statistical methods also used for clinical trials (stratification [1] of subjects) as well as AI technologies to supplement data for the created strata and synthetic clinical story.

-| Figure 1: Geo-Localization of “patients” and “providers” of Synthetic Example Realistic Data.
-The example data is a randomized amalgamation of synthetic sources, bringing stratification and other statistical methods into play. |
+Figure 1: Geo-Localization of “patients” and “providers” of Synthetic Example Realistic Data.
+The example data is a randomized amalgamation of synthetic sources, bringing stratification and other statistical methods into play.

 [1] Stratification of clinical trials is the partitioning of subjects and results by a factor other than the treatment given. – see Wikipedia https://en.wikipedia.org/wiki/Stratification_(clinical_trials)